ZTW21/SwimCloud-Points-Prediction-Model/README.md

 ### Data Points

-The historical swim score data is provided in the notebook:
+The historical swim score data is provided in the notebook, **Replace these with your values from your SwimCloud page (Profile--> Rankings)**:

 ```python
 seasons = ["2016-2017", "2017-2018", "2018-2019", "2019-2020", "2021-2022", "2022-2023", "2023-2024"]